billstclair/elm-port-funnel/developers-guide.md

 * `moduleName` is your module's name, matching the `.moduleName` of the `GenericMessage` returned by `moduleDesc.encode`.

+* `send` encodes a `message` and sends it over a `Cmd` port.
+Same as `PortFunnel.sendMessage moduleDesc`.

 * `toString` converts a `Message` to a pretty string.

 * `toJsonString` converts a message to a JSON string.
 Same as `PortFunnel.messageToJsonString moduleDesc`.

+Usually, there will also be functions to make `Message`s, but those are message-specific, so hard to standardize.